Mahane Yehuda gets recommended in almost every Jerusalem guide. Here's how a visit changes depending on who, if anyone, is showing you around.

 1. Orit Kropp Tours: a guided walk through the shuk

-I will say this plainly: a good private shuk tour is not really about the food, or not only about the food.
+I will say this plainly: a good shuk tour is not really about the food, or not only about the food.
 It is about the stories behind the stalls, the families who have run them for generations, and the small details you would walk straight past on your own.
-That is what I build every tour around, and it is why I think it is the best way to actually experience Mahane Yehuda rather than just pass through it.
+That is what I build every tour around, whether it is a private walk for two or a group food tour for a bigger party, and it is why I think it is the best way to actually experience Mahane Yehuda rather than just pass through it.

 2. Other private guides offering market tours

-A number of Jerusalem guides run their own version of a shuk tour, often with a strong food focus.
-These are worth considering, and the right fit really does come down to the guide's own knowledge and pace, which varies more than you would expect for what looks like a similar product on paper.
+A number of Jerusalem guides run their own version of a shuk tour, often with a strong food focus, and it would be dishonest to pretend otherwise.
+The right fit really does come down to the guide's own knowledge and pace, which varies more than you would expect for what looks like a similar product on paper.
+My honest advice, and I would say this even if I did not run tours here myself, is to actually ask a guide what makes their shuk walk different before booking.
+I think mine holds up well to that question, which is exactly why I would want you to ask it.

 Plenty of visitors do this, and it is certainly better than skipping the market altogether.
 What you miss is context: which stall has been there for eighty years, what that spice is actually used for, and why the market looks the way it does today.
 None of that is written on a sign.